ampproject/amphtml/extensions/amp-story-subscriptions/0.1/amp-story-subscriptions.md

 ### `additional-description` {string} optional

 Additional line of description for the subscription/offer.
+If not provided, the line would be removed, e.g. the dialog would get shorter since the content is one line less.

 # Validation